Certification and research confirm Daysy’s safety and quality:

 Daysy shows the fertile and infertile window with an accuracy of 99.4%.

 Retrospective clinical trial of contraceptive effectiveness of the electronic fertility indicator LadyComp/BabyComp.
 [Freundl 1998]

 - Method safety: Method-Related Pearl-Index 0.7

-- Improving usability and pregnancy rates of a fertility monitor by an additional mobile application: results of a retrospective efficacy study of Daysy and DaysyView App [Koch 2018]
+Improving usability and pregnancy rates of a fertility tracker by an additional mobile application: results of a retrospective efficacy study of Daysy and DaysyView App [Koch 2018]

 - 800 women took part in this international study.